randriu/synthesis/README.md

 deactivate
 ```

-### Contents of this README

-The remainder of this README fully describes how to synthesize probabilistic programs using PAYNT.
-In particular, we will describe
-- how to run PAYNT
-- how to read the output of PAYNT
-- how to create your own sketches and specifications

-TODO Finally, file [experiments/README_evaluation.md](./experiments/README_evaluation.md) contains instructions on **how to reconstruct experiments discussed in [1]**.
-The file also contains exploration of synthesis problems beyond the presented experiment suite.

-### Structure of this repository
+## Structure of this repository

 - `install.sh` is a script allowing to automatically install dependencies and compile the tool on your system
 - `paynt` is the main directory that contains all PAYNT source files; the directory additionally includes tests (`paynt/paynt_tests`) as well as configuration files
-- `storm` and `stormpy` directories contain the source code of Storm and Stormpy, including our modules for synthesis
+- `storm` and `stormpy` directories contain the source code of Storm and Stormpy, including our modules for the synthesis
-- other dependencies are collected in `prerequisites`.
+- `prerequisites` directory contains other dependencies
-- directory `cav21-benchmark` includes the benchmarks evaluated in the paper.
-- directory `experiments` includes the scripts that allow to reconstruct experiments in our paper; for details, please refer to `experiments/README_evaluation.md`
-- `workspace` is a directory that includes the various versions of benchmarks, e.g. those used in previous publications; some of these benchmarks are explored in advanced experiments described in `experiments/README_evaluation.md`
+- `models` is a directory that includes the various versions of benchmarks, e.g. those used in previous publications

 ## Synthesizing probabilistic programs with PAYNT